We work across scales and typologies, always with the same focus: spaces shaped by clarity, care, and a quiet attention to detail.

 Selected Work

-Conceived for the Gertrude Lempp Kerbis Memorial Design Competition at Graceland Cemetery, this project rethinks the monument as a precise and restrained architectural gesture.
+Third Prize Winner, Gertrude Lempp Kerbis Memorial Design Competition, 2026.
+Conceived for Graceland Cemetery, this proposal rethinks the monument as a precise and restrained architectural gesture.
 Within strict limits of size and material, it seeks clarity, proportion, and a sense of permanence grounded in its context.

 A vivid red shelter on the frozen rivers of Winnipeg, Misko reimagines the humble timber skid as architecture.
 Inspired by the northern cardinal, a bird that endures winter without migrating, the hut celebrates resilience, warmth, and presence amid the vast prairie cold.
 Created for the 2026 Warming Huts: Art & Architecture Competition on Ice, it transforms necessity into poetry, turning shelter into a symbol of endurance and joy.